Covid -19 Visitor Guide

 We have introduced additional hourly cleaning schedule to our usual routines, particularly focusing on door handles, toilets, surfaces, etc. Our staff have been provided with gloves and anti-bacterial gel, and where appropriate face masks.
 We have asked our staff to sanitise their hands regularly and particularly in between transactions.
 In the event of a first aid incident on site, our trained first aiders will respond wearing the recommended personal protection equipment of gloves and a face mask.

 Normal terms and conditions apply to all visitors.
 Dogs must always be kept on a lead.
-Please do not bring in BBQs, light fires or use drones.
+Please do not bring in BBQs, picnics, light fires or use drones.

 Please note: An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 By visiting the Himalayan Garden and Sculpture Park you voluntarily assume all risks related to exposure to COVID-19